-A project of this magnitude doesn't transpire overnight, and I'm anticipating the complete project will take considerable time to complete.
+A project of this magnitude does not transpire overnight, and I am anticipating project completion will take quite some time.
 I'll be documenting the project as it transpires from the initial research and development stage through to the construction, flight testing and final phase.

-Scientific Method and Repeatability
+Scientific Method & Repeatability

 Your probably wondering what this has to do with flight simulation.
-The definition of Scientific Method is "A body of techniques for investigating phenomena, acquiring new knowledge, or correcting and integrating previous knowledge".
+The definition of Scientific Method is 'A body of techniques for investigating phenomena, acquiring new knowledge, or correcting and integrating previous knowledge'.

 To those individuals that have helped me, I offer my sincere thanks.

 Which Flight Deck to Simulate ?

 This can be a difficult question to come to grips with once you have decided to move away from a generic style of flight deck.
 Once you select an aircraft and begin construction, there is little scope for alteration.

 I enjoy flying Boeing aircraft from the 'retro' all gauges B737-200 through to the B737-900 NG complete with glass panels.
 However, only one airframe can be simulated and the B737-800 NG was chosen.

 This is and always will be a difficult aspect of any simulation.
 Some people want to replicate and simulate everything within a particular aircraft from the complete avionics suite to the fire extinguisher and windows.

 Replicating a fully functional B737 flight deck is possible, but it comes at the cost of a large financial outlay.
 Flight simulation in many respects is about compromise.
 It is not necessary to replicate every last screw on a flight deck.
 Functionality is very important and should always be foremost in any design.
 Equally, aesthetics are important.
 I like to think that with my simulator design I have reached middle ground.